WojciechMatuszewski/programming-notes/aws-stuff.md

   - **long pooling**: you **initialize long pool request**.
 You **wait for that request to finish**.
 This **request will finish when wait-time exceeds specified time (max 20s) OR queue is not empty**.
 This will enable you to **avoid empty API calls**

 Whats very important to understand is that **LONG POOLING CAN END MUCH EARLIER THAN THE TIMEOUT**.
 The **connection** is **always open**, it just waits for ANY message to be visible.

+- you can **control how long the long pooling takes** by **specifying ReceiveMessageWaitTimeSeconds attribute**

+> The length of time, in seconds, for which a ReceiveMessage action waits for a message to arrive

 ##### HA